Weeks-UNC/RNAvigate/docs/dev/full_api.md

 RNAvigate full API
 ==================

 This is RNAvigate's (mostly) full API.
-It is a bit ugly at the moment, and some docstrings are missing.
+I apologize that it is a bit ugly at the moment, and that some docstrings are missing.
 Good documentation is the current top priority for RNAvigate's development.
 I plan to tackle this process in this order:

 1. Add tutorials for common tasks
 2. Fill in any missing docstrings and update to Numpy style